mayamathur/ar-t/README.md

+# Overview

+This repository contains all data, materials, and code required to reproduce all analyses in the paper:

+Mathur MB & VanderWeele TJ (under review).
+Methods for confounding and other biases in meta-analyses: Review and recommendations.

 # Applied example

 You can reproduce the analyses for the applied example by running the code `analyze.R` in the directory **Applied example/Code**.
 That file calls helper functions in `helper.R` and uses the dataset `kodama_prepped.csv`.